 3. Take a shower!

-I had been in labor for DAYS, multiple lubes, salves and whatever else had been on my body and I felt like a creature.
+I had been in labor for DAYS.
+Multiple lubes, salves and who-knows-what had been on my body and I felt like a mess.
 So, I took a shower right away, my mom braided my hair and I even put on a little makeup.
 I felt like a new woman, ready to welcome my new babe!

 4. Keep your mind busy on all of the good things!

 5. Focus on hearing that little baby cry!

 Everything once in the O.R. goes super fast.
 There isn’t much time to sit around and over think anything.
 They are on a schedule and the window of time to get that baby out is limited.
-I just focused on following the directions of whoever was talking to me at the time and making sure I kept talking to the anesthesiologist incase I started to feel sick.
+I just focused on following the directions of whoever was talking to me at the time.
+I also made sure I kept talking to the anesthesiologist in case I started to feel sick.
 When my husband came in, my nerves subsided, and we were able to enjoy the birth experience as best as we could.